jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-problem; for greater resilience it must be seen as an organizational risk by leaders in the organization and managed accordingly.4 Modernize approach: Legacy technology and siloed standalone security products are not efficient or effective at defending against
+problem; for greater resilience it must be seen as an organizational risk by leaders in the organization and managed accordingly.

+4 Modernize approach: Legacy
+technology and siloed standalone security products are not efficient or effective at defending against